-Nobu, raw bars and world-famous ramen
+Nobu, raw bars and a Bay Area debut for world-famous ramen

 To keep tabs on every San Francisco restaurant and bar opening is folly.
 But to keep tabs on the most worthy?
 Yeoman’s work, and we’re proud to do it.
 Thus we present Table Stakes, a monthly rundown of the five (or so) must-know spots that have swung wide their doors in the past thirty (or so).
 Bon appétit.

 Why now: Just opened, this is headline-making news: the first West Coast location (and third in the U.S., with the other two in New York) ofr the famed Japanese dispenser of top-tier ramen.

 Order this: Ippudo serves Hakata-style ramen, with an 18-hour pork-bone base and thin noodles — all made on the premises.
 Order the classic bowl and save space for kae-dame: $2 of extra noodles.

 Why now: Do you dream in cheese?
 Then you might already be familiar with the eponymous Kiri Fisher’s Cheese School.
 Here, she expands her cheese-centric vision with a café and shop with wine, charcuterie, and the namesake staple.

 Order this: This is no time for a salad.
 Get the Mac + Cheese with Mahon Reserva (a Spanish cow’s milk cheese), Red Barn five-year cheddar, French raclette, and bread crumbs.

 Why now: We love a high-concept bar, and ABV/Over Proof wins the street: every quarter, a new multi-course menu debuts, inspired by the destination of choice.
 With Este Oeste, you’ll get 5+ plates from Spain — like chef Collin Hilton’s menu of “hand paella,” blistered pepper and melon gazpacho, baby octopus salad and more.